Pastrnak scores late in OT, Bruins beat Red Wings 4-3

 Marchand's second goal of the game tied it 3-3 with 11:40 left in the third period on a rebound after Coreau stopped Patrice Bergeron twice from in front.

-The Bruins had the first 12 shots of the game and took a 1-0 lead 3:39 in on a wrist shot by Miller from the left circle.
+The Bruins had the first 12 shots of the game and took a 1-0 lead 3:39 in on a wrist shot by Kevan Miller from the left circle.
 It was the first goal of the season for Miller, who returned after missing four games with a concussion.

 Detroit didn't have a shot on goal until Athanasiou scored on a breakaway at 10:59 to tie it at 1.